evmn/Slate-Star-Codex/Readme.md

 # enter the folder for one of the blogs
 cd Astral\ Codex\ Ten/

-# do a test run: this should download 4 articles into an epub.
-Check the epub works
+# do a test run: this should download 4 articles into an ebook.
+Check the ebook works
 ./ebooks.sh test

-# do a full run: this will download all articles and build the epub for the whole blog
+# do a full run: this will download all articles and build the ebook for the whole blog
 ./ebook.sh
 ```